What are the Causes of Foot Pain?

 Although custom orthotics are more expensive than off-the-shelf devices, they last much longer and provide more support or correction.
 Orthotic inserts will improve how your feet and lower legs feel and function.
 Quality orthotics can alleviate pressure, eliminate pain, and promote stability.
 It’s important to receive custom orthotics that are created to fit the exact shape of your foot in order to receive the maximum benefits.

-How Can Physical Therapy Services Help?
+How Can Physical Therapy Services Help Me in Lee’s Summit?

 Physical Therapists are specifically trained in musculoskeletal movement.
 They have extensive knowledge of gait analysis and biomechanics of the lower extremities.
 They can provide you with orthotics that uniquely fit the contours of your feet, giving you the maximum amount of function, support, and comfort.